-Today, during the University of Rochester Medical Center Board’s annual meeting, Board Chair Thomas S. Richards presented the 2008 Excellence Awards to some of the institution's most exceptional employees.
-Altogether, six individuals and two teams were singled out for their unwavering personal and professional dedication to integrity, compassion, accountability, respect and excellence – the very tenets comprising the Medical Center’s Strong Commitment initiative.
+Today, during the University of Rochester Medical Center Board’s annual meeting, Board Chair Ron Zarrella presented the 2010 Excellence Awards to some of the institution’s employees who have demonstrated outstanding commitment to quality care.
+Six individuals and four teams were recognized for their unwavering personal and professional dedication to integrity, compassion, accountability, respect and excellence.

 The awards are among the highest honors given to Strong Memorial Hospital employees.

 Diane Chiesa, an analyst/programmer at the Eastman Institute for Oral Health, was honored for improving operations and efficiency by leading the implementation of a new electronic patient medical information system.
 Leaders say her extraordinary energy, dedication and skill made the effort go smoothly.
 She was praised for her leadership, integrity and commitment to advancing care.
 Chiesa lives in Rochester.

 Surgeon Jenny Speranza, M.D., received the Excellence Award in the physician category for providing compassionate care to patients and demonstrating a commitment to quality with colleagues.
 She joined the Medical Center four years ago, as an assistant professor of Surgery, and is director of the Colorectal Physiology Center at Highland Hospital.
 A colleague pointed out that one day, after more than 15 hours of surgeries, Speranza visited an anxious patient and took a great deal of time to calm her worries, demonstrating that the human touch is key to recovery.
 Speranza resides in Penfield.